Shagshag/prestashop-documentation/AdminOrdersController.md

 * Visibility: **public**
 * This method is **static**.
 * This method is defined by [AdminOrdersControllerCore](AdminOrdersControllerCore)
-* This method is defined in override\controllers\admin\AdminOrdersController.php line 199
+* This method is defined in [override/controllers/admin/AdminOrdersController.php line 199](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/controllers/admin/AdminOrdersController.php#199)

 #### Arguments